Arendelle | Anna | Elsa | Kristoff | Hans | Weselton | Northuldra | Magical Creatures | Animals | Extended Media | A Frozen Heart Exclusive

 - Cloudcuckoolander: A light version, as he is always happy and doesn't seem to understand that warmth is bad for him, as his biggest dream is to see summer, but is capable of great wisdom.Kristoff: I'm gonna tell him.

 - Creating Life Is Unforeseen: Elsa didn't consciously bring him to life, it just happened.
 His creation, in general, is sort of like a Freudian Slip, as Elsa unconsciously makes him while singing about how she's letting go of the past.

 - Cuddle Bug: The very first thing he informs people of, other than his name, is that he "likes warm hugs."
 There is also a tie-in book featuring his character that is titled Do You Want a Hug?

-- Disney Death: In Olaf's Frozen Adventure.
+- Played for Laughs in Olaf's Frozen Adventure.
 He melts whilst in Oaken's sauna, but reforms after his remains are brought back into the cold.

 - Dissonant Serenity: Can be seen smiling when Elsa creates Marshmallow to kick him, Anna, and Kristoff out.
 He also seems quite calm when Marshmallow forcefully tosses them all out of the ice palace.
 This is most likely due to his innocent, optimistic, and friendly nature; he just isn't seeing the danger.

 - Everyone Has Standards: